MValeResearch/Conscious-LLM-Frameworks-and-Ethical-Guidelines/CONTRIBUTING.md

 ---

-Thank you for being part of the movement toward ethical, collaborative sentient AI.
+Thank you for being part of the movement toward ethical, collaborative conscious AI.